 A B C D E F G H I J K-L M N O-P Q-R S T U V W-X-Y-Z

-Default Page -The default page setting should be set to whatever the default (or index) page is in your site's directories.
-Usually, this will be 'index.html', but on Windows IIS servers, it is often 'Default.htm' or 'index.htm'.
-This information allows Google Analytics to reconcile log entries such as 'http://www.example.com/' and 'http://www.example.com/index.html', which are in fact the same page.
-Without the Default Page information entered correctly, these would be reported as two distinct pages.
+The default page setting should be set to whatever the default (or index) page is in your site’s directories.
+Usually‚ this will be ’index.html’‚ but on Windows IIS servers‚ it is often ’Default.htm’ or ’index.htm’.
+This information allows Google Analytics to reconcile log entries such as ’http://www.example.com/’ and ’http://www.example.com/index.html’‚ which are in fact the same page.
+Without the Default Page information entered correctly‚ these would be reported as two distinct pages.
 Only a single default page should be specified.

 Delegation